Title: Safety Orders

 A supervisor must check the file of each prisoner placed in the detention unit once during his/her shift or as required under any observation regime.
 This check should assess information recorded on the file and whether further action needs to be taken for individual cases.
 This check must be placed in the unit log and recorded on the prisoner's file.

-The contents of the file must be transferred to the prisoner's Offender File when the period of separation is completed.
+The contents of the file must be scanned and placed on IOMS and/or transferred to the prisoner's Offender File when the period of separation is completed.

 A supervisor must ensure that any officer entering the unit is aware of his/her responsibility for entering details in case files and the unit log book as required.